Mobile Security

 This information is more valuable than a “free” app: Your Facebook profile is estimated to be worth $50 per month in advertising revenue.

-While this information could benefit the user, it also invades their privacy.
+While this information could benefit you, it also invades your privacy.

 Spam and deceptive advertising are rampant in mobile computing.

-From the ads running in the free apps we download to the misleading links on our Facebook feed, we are being bombarded with misinformation.
+From the ads running in “free” apps to the misleading links on our Facebook feed, we are being bombarded with misinformation.

-With the exploding use of small devices like cell phones and tablets (both in addition to and in replacement of computers), advertisers have been determined to penetrate that new market.
+With the exploding use of mobile devices advertisers worked hard to penetrate that new market.

 Secure your devices has information from the Government of Canada on how you can be protect your devices and information from being compromised.